kubranarci/workflows-nextflow/episodes/10-workflow_checkpoint_caching.md

 ## How does resume work?

+Nextflow stores all intermediate files and task results during the execution of a workflow is `work` directory.
+It acts as a scratch space where all the temporary data required for the workflow's execution is kept.
+Within the work directory, Nextflow creates subdirectories named with unique hashes (e.g., work/ab/cd1234...).
+Each of these subdirectories corresponds to a specific process or task in the pipeline.
+The hashed directory names ensure that each task's outputs are isolated and uniquely identified.

 The mechanism works by assigning a unique ID to each task.
 This unique ID is used to create a separate execution directory, within the `work` directory, where the tasks are executed and the results stored.
 A task's unique ID is generated as a 128-bit hash number obtained from a composition of the task's:

 - Inputs values